Werner Herzog: Acting and other endeavours

-Herzog has narrated many of his documentary films, and he lent his voice to an animated television program for the first time in 2010, appearing in The Boondocks in its third-season premiere episode "It's a Black President, Huey Freeman".
-In the episode, he played a fictionalized version of himself filming a documentary about the series' cast of characters and their actions during the 2008 election of Barack Obama.
+In 2010, he expanded his reach by performing a voiceover for an animated television program for the first time, appearing in The Boondocks in its third-season premiere episode "It's a Black President, Huey Freeman".
+In the episode, he played a fictional cameo of himself filming a documentary about the series' cast of characters and their actions during the 2008 election of Barack Obama.

-Continuing with voice work, Herzog played Walter Hotenhoffer (formerly known as Augustus Gloop) in The Simpsons episode "The Scorpion's Tale" which aired in March 2011.
-The next year, he also appeared in the 8th-season episode of American Dad! called "Ricky Spanish", and lent his voice to a recurring character during the 4th season of the Adult Swim animated series Metalocalypse.
-In 2015 he voiced a guest character called Shrimply Pibbles for Adult Swim's Rick and Morty.
-He also appeared opposite Tom Cruise as the villain Zec Chelovek in the 2012 action film Jack Reacher.
+Continuing with voice work, Herzog played Walter Hotenhoffer (formerly known as Augustus Gloop) in The Simpsons episode "The Scorpion's Tale", which aired in March 2011.
+The next year, he also appeared in the eighth-season episode of American Dad!, called "Ricky Spanish".
+He lent his voice to a recurring character during the fourth season of the Adult Swim animated series Metalocalypse.
+In 2015, he voiced a guest character Old Reptile, an affiliate of Shrimply Pibbles' for Adult Swim's Rick and Morty.

-Herzog gained attention in 2013 when he released a 35-minute Public Service Announcement-style documentary, From One Second to the Next, demonstrating the danger of texting while driving and financed by AT&T, Sprint, Verizon, and T-Mobile as part of their It Can Wait driver safety campaign.
-The film, which documents four stories in which texting and driving led to tragedy or death, initially received over 1.7 million YouTube views and was subsequently distributed to over 40,000 high schools.
+He appeared in person opposite Tom Cruise as the villain Zec Chelovek in the 2012 action film Jack Reacher.
+Herzog gained attention in 2013 when he released a 35-minute public service announcement-style documentary, From One Second to the Next, demonstrating the danger of texting while driving and financed by AT&T, Sprint, Verizon, and T-Mobile as part of their It Can Wait driver safety campaign.
+The film, which documents four stories in which texting and driving led to tragedy or death, initially received more than 1.7 million YouTube views and was subsequently distributed to over 40,000 high schools.
 In July 2013, Herzog contributed to an art installation entitled "Hearsay of the Soul", for the Whitney Biennial, which was later acquired as a permanent exhibit by the J. Paul Getty Museum in Los Angeles.
-In late 2013 he also lent his voice to the English-language dub of Hayao Miyazaki's The Wind Rises.
+In late 2013, he voiced some of the English-language dub of Hayao Miyazaki's The Wind Rises.